In this vignette, we walk through an example to illustrate

 res2$q2 <- as.factor(res2$q2)

-ggplot(res2, aes(x = p.adjust(p, method = "BH"), y = p.adjust(v2, method = "BH"), col = q2)) + geom_point(cex = 0.5) + theme_cowplot(12) + background_grid(major = "xy", minor = "none") + geom_abline(intercept = 0, slope = 1, linetype="dashed") + xlab("V1 (FDR)") + ylab("V2 (FDR)") + ggtitle(paste0("Iteration 2")) + scale_colour_manual(values = c("grey", "black"))
+ggplot(res2, aes(x = p.adjust(p, method = "BH"), y = p.adjust(v2, method = "BH"), col = q2)) + geom_point(cex = 0.5) + theme_cowplot(12) + background_grid(major = "xy", minor = "none") + geom_abline(intercept = 0, slope = 1, linetype="dashed") + xlab("V1 (FDR)") + ylab("V2 (FDR)") + ggtitle(paste0("Iteration 2")) + scale_colour_manual(values = c("grey", "black"))The resultant \(v\)-values for this

-) are then used in the next
+second iteration (v2) are then used in the next iteration

-iteration to leverage H3K27ac counts.
+to leverage H3K27ac counts.

 res3 <- data.frame(p = v2, q3, v3)

-ggplot(res3, aes(x = p.adjust(p, method = "BH"), y = p.adjust(v3, method = "BH"), col = q3)) + geom_point(cex = 0.5) + theme_cowplot(12) + background_grid(major = "xy", minor = "none") + geom_abline(intercept = 0, slope = 1, linetype="dashed") + xlab("V2 (FDR)") + ylab("V3 (FDR)") + ggtitle(paste0("Iteration 3")) + scale_color_gradient2(midpoint = 1, low = "blue", mid = "white", high = "red", space = "Lab")
+ggplot(res3, aes(x = p.adjust(p, method = "BH"), y = p.adjust(v3, method = "BH"), col = q3)) + geom_point(cex = 0.5) + theme_cowplot(12) + background_grid(major = "xy", minor = "none") + geom_abline(intercept = 0, slope = 1, linetype="dashed") + xlab("V2 (FDR)") + ylab("V3 (FDR)") + ggtitle(paste0("Iteration 3")) + scale_color_gradient2(midpoint = 1, low = "blue", mid = "white", high = "red", space = "Lab")We then create a final data frame containing the results from our

-and the flexible cFDR software
+correlated with p and the flexible cFDR software

-automatically flips the sign of q
+automatically flips the sign of q to ensure that low

-are enriched for low q
+p are enriched for low q.

 res <- data.frame(orig_p, q1 = iter1_res[[1]]$q, q2 = as.factor(iter2_res$q), q3 = iter3_res[[1]]$q, v1, v2, v3)